lacruzagile/sofa/README.md

    in another terminal.
 When the code is edited it should automatically be reopened in the browser.

+## Salesforce deployment

+The `salesforce` directory contains the necessary files to produce a Salesforce deployment.

 [CUE]: https://cuelang.org/
 [Docker Compose]: https://docs.docker.com/compose/
 [GNU Bash]: https://www.gnu.org/software/bash/